Driver arrested after 4 women struck and killed in multicar crash on PCH in Malibu, authorities say

 MALIBU, Calif.
-(KABC) -- A driver has been arrested after a car struck four women who were standing along the side of Pacific Coast Highway in Malibu, authorities said.
-Several parked vehicles were also hit.
+(KABC) -- The four women who were fatally struck by a car while standing along the side of Pacific Coast Highway in Malibu may have been students at Pepperdine University, school officials say.

+According to an update posted on the school's website, university officials say they have "reason to believe" the victims were Seaver College students.

+"The University is in contact with authorities and will assist with the notifications of family members when we have confirmation," read the update.
+"Thereafter, we will provide additional information to the Pepperdine community.
+In this time of immeasurable grief and unimaginable heartache, we stand together as a community and turn to our faith and each other for comfort in the midst of despair."

 The crash was reported around 8:30 p.m.
 Tuesday in the 21500 block of Pacific Coast Highway.